turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/5-account-storage.md

 4. Accounts can withdraw NEAR from the account's storage available balance.

 ### Out of Scope
-- How to close the account and be able to withdraw all funds has been intentionally excluded from this standard.
+- How to close the account and be able to withdraw all funds.
-- How the contract should account for changes in price for storage on the NEAR blockchain over time is out of scope.
+- How the contract should account for changes in price for storage on the NEAR blockchain over time.

 ## Quick API Overview
 ![](../../../../.gitbook/assets/oysterpack-smart-account-storage-api.png)